Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 to instead implement `ARKG-Derive-Seed`, `KEM-Derive-Key-Pair` and `BL-Derive-Key-Pair` as nondeterministic procedures omitting their respective `ikm` parameters and sampling random entropy internally;
-this choice does not affect interoperability.
+this choice does not affect interoperability with `ARKG-Derive-Public-Key` and `ARKG-Derive-Private-Key`.

 ## The function ARKG-Derive-Public-Key